 We therefore identified revenue recognition and the related disclosures as a significant risk and a key audit matter.
+How the scope of our audit addressed the key audit matter

 Our audit procedures included:

 Identifying the Group's revenue streams and determining whether the related revenue recognition policy was in accordance with IFRS 15.
 We reviewed management's assessment of IFRS 15 and considered the application in line with our revenue sample testing.